cupOJoseph/emoji-seed/README.md

 When using this tool, keep in mind the same emoji with different skin colors or attributes, counts as a different emoji/bit in the seed.

 We're using Emoji 15 source: https://unicode.org/Public/emoji/15.0/

+Some emojis are actually 2 emojis encoded together.
+We tried to delete all of those for simplicity.
+Example:
+🧑‍🚀
+🧑🏻‍🚀
+🧑🏼‍🚀
+🧑🏽‍🚀
+🧑🏾‍🚀
+🧑🏿‍🚀